sorribas/phantom-render-stream/README.md

   quality     : 100,         // The default image quality.
 Defaults to 100.
 Only relevant for jpeg format. width       : 1280,        // Changes the width size.
 Defaults to 1280 height      : 800,         // Changes the height size.
 Defaults to 960
+  zoomFactor  : 1.5,         // Changes the scaling factor.
+Defaults to 1
   paperFormat : 'A4',        // Defaults to A4.
 Also supported: 'A3', 'A4', 'A5', 'Legal', 'Letter', 'Tabloid'.
   orientation : 'portrait',  // Defaults to portrait. 'landscape' is also valid margin      : '0cm',       // Defaults to 0cm.
 Supported dimension units are: 'mm', 'cm', 'in', 'px'.
 No unit means 'px'.